zenden2k/KeeneticRainmeterPlugin/README.md

 ## Installation

 First you have to install [Rainmeter](https://www.rainmeter.net/) on your computer.
-Then download and install .rmskin file which is available in Releases section.
+Then download and install .rmskin file which is available in the [Releases](https://github.com/zenden2k/KeeneticRainmeterPlugin/releases) section.

 After installation you should specify password of your Keenetic user in "Rainmeter.data" file (which is placed by default in "C:\Users\user\AppData\Roaming\Rainmeter" folder).
 Also you can specify the username and URL of the router web interface.